An insistent tale

 Ronan became very important to me.
-I always get personally involved with my characters, but even Joshua, who is still very special to my heart, did not touch me as deeply as my dark and mysterious Dragon Lord.
+I always become personally involved with my characters - I mean, if I don't feel it, I can't write it - but even Joshua, who is still very special to my heart, did not touch me as deeply as my dark and mysterious Dragon Lord.
 Ok, I'll say it - I fell deeply in love with him.
-Good thing my husband understands!
 Maybe it's because I understood his motivations from the start.
 Although he seems like an irritating ass hole with a control fixation, you'll learn that his emotions run deeper and colder than Crater Lake in Oregon, churning within the core of his being while the surface, the face he shows to the world, remains, for the most part, undisturbed.
 He hides from the world not out of fear of it, but fear for it - the responsibility he bears is a terrible burden, and one that takes all his strength to control.

-The mysterious and powerful Savant were born from my need of a race of scholars.
-This race of artisans and intellectuals has an agreement with the Community, that in exchange for reducing their footprint on humanity they be granted dominion over all mortals possessive of certain extraordinary traits.
-I'm afraid Tyler Jenkins was one of those they consider most prized.
+The mysterious and powerful Savant were born of my need for a race of scholars.
+This clan of artisans and intellectuals has an agreement with the Community, that in exchange for reducing their footprint on humanity they be granted dominion over all mortals possessive of certain extraordinary traits.
+I'm afraid Tyler Jenkins is one of those they consider most prized, and her association with the Community places their careful truce at risk.

 ~ Tamara Monteau